anapsousa/car-part-creators/README.md

 ```

 Note: The **database password** is NOT needed for frontend applications and should never be added to the `.env` file, as it grants full database access and is intended for server-side use only.

+#### Edge Function Secrets

+For Supabase Edge Functions to work properly, certain secrets need to be configured in the Supabase Dashboard:

+- `RESEND_API_KEY` - Your Resend API key (get from resend.com dashboard, format: `re_xxxxxxxxx`)
+- `RESEND_AUDIENCE_ID` - The ID of your Resend audience/list where newsletter subscribers will be added (format: UUID)

+To set these variables:

+1. Navigate to Supabase Dashboard → Project Settings → Edge Functions → Secrets
+2. Add both secrets with their respective values
+3. These are required for the newsletter subscription feature to work

 #### Using GitHub Secrets for CI/CD